est. 1843

 Jesus is the Answer

-United with Methodist Brethren Church for a series of revival meetings.
+Unite with Methodist Brethren Church for a series of revival meetings.

 Church members vote to withdraw from the Northern Baptist Convention and unite with the General Association of Regular Baptists.